Join us in reaching out to meet the needs of our neighbors:

 Bellingham hosts a day of support and services for homeless individuals each summer.
 Interfaith Coalition collects useful items that are given away that day.
 These include personal hygiene kits and camping supplies, sleeping bags, tarps, baby wipes and diapers, new socks, shoes and underwear.
 This takes place in July.

 Kids Need Books (KNB) distributes new and gently used books to low-income families each week.
-This distribution takes place at Alderwood and Cordata elementary schools' pop-up food banks, at the Foothills Food Bank in Deming, and at migrant camps in Lynden during the summer.
+This distribution takes place at Alderwood and Cordata elementary schools' pop-up food banks, at the Foothills Food Bank in Deming, Literacy fairs, neighborhood events, and at migrant camps in Lynden during the summer.

 Since early summer 2016, the program has gifted children with thousands of books and, in the words of a local school volunteer, “It has fundamentally changed the reading culture of the neighborhood.”

 KNB needs books ranging from picture books to young adult novels.
 Please look through your bookshelves, closets, and attics for quality used books that might enjoy a new home.
 Books may be dropped off at Interfaith Coalition’s main office.